InstructIE: A Bilingual Instruction-based Information Extraction Dataset: Introduction

 \section{Introduction}

 Information Extraction (IE) aims to extract structured data from text sources which can boast extensive applications across various fields such as Knowledge Graph (KG) construction, and question-answering systems \cite{DBLP:conf/semweb/MihindukulasooriyaTEL23}.
 IE tasks are highly diverse due to their varying objects (entities, relations, events, etc.), heterogeneous structures, and demand-specific patterns.
 Traditional approaches \cite{lample-etal-2016-neural,li-etal-2020-unified,zheng-etal-2017-joint,DBLP:conf/emnlp/SainzLLBA21,DBLP:conf/aaai/ZengZL20} design specific architectures for different IE tasks.
-Generative information extraction \cite{DBLP:conf/aaai/Lou0DJLH0023,lu-etal-2022-unified,paolini2021structured,DBLP:conf/acl/LiuHSW22} unifies various IE tasks into a sequence-to-sequence text generation manner.
-Although these methods have held promising capabilities in the past, a notable inherent limitation is their constraint to pre-defined labels caused by the once-and-for-all training pattern as illustrated in Figure \ref{fig:instructie}(a).
-Such inflexibility hampers adaptability, especially in the ever-evolving real world where more scalable solutions are demanded.
+Generative IE \cite{DBLP:conf/aaai/Lou0DJLH0023,lu-etal-2022-unified,paolini2021structured,DBLP:conf/acl/LiuHSW22} unifies various IE tasks into a sequence-to-sequence text generation framework.
+Although these methods have held promising capabilities in the past, a notable inherent limitation is their constraint to pre-defined labels along with the once-and-for-all training pattern as illustrated in Figure \ref{fig:instructie} (a).
+Such inflexibility significantly hampers their adaptability, especially in the ever-evolving real world where more scalable solutions are demanded.